 Hynes has performed at Alice Tully Hall in New York City, the Barbican in London, the Cité de la Musique in Paris, as well as major venues in Lisbon, Seville, Frankfurt, Madrid, and Brussels, all under the baton of William Christie.
 Among other venues, she has sung roles and concerts at the Opéra de Marseille, Opéra de Montpellier, le Corum (Montpellier), Cincinnati Opera, the Châtelet, Opéra Garnier, Salle Pleyel, Théâtre National de Toulouse, Théatre Mogador (Paris), Scène Nationale du Havre, Archives Nationales (Paris), Les Invalides (Paris), and the U.S. Ambassador’s residence in Paris, including being the sole featured performer for the U.S. President’s visit.

-Recordings include contemporary music with the Ensemble 2e2m; Mozart, Haydn and Schubert songs with Jory Vinikour at the pianoforte; several DVD recordings with master improvisateur Jean-François Zygel; live broadcasts on French radio and television; and the documentary film Baroque Académie.
+Recordings include contemporary music with the Land’s End Ensemble (Canada) and the Ensemble 2e2m (France); Mozart, Haydn and Schubert songs with Jory Vinikour at the pianoforte; several DVD recordings with master improvisateur Jean-François Zygel; live broadcasts on French radio and television; and the documentary film Baroque Académie.

 Opera roles include Constance (Dialogues des Carmélites), Oscar (Un Ballo in Maschera), Pamina (Die Zauberflöte), Susanna (Le Nozze di Figaro), Despina (Cosí fan tutte), Baby Doe, Frasquita (Carmen), Lulu Baines (Elmer Gantry), Alcina, Laetitia (The Old Maid and the Thief), Jina zinka (Rusalka), Miss Wordsworth (Albert Herring), and Blumenmädchen (Parsifal), among others.